|Hotels & hostels|

 The legend of Sant Jordi

 The legend of George and the Dragon is truly a wonderful fairytale of knights in shining armour on white horses, dragons and beautiful princesses in the best traditions of chivalry, honour, romance, heroism, swordplay and love.
-The Catalan version of the St George legend goes like this: (Source Barcelona St. Jordi website)
+This is the Catalan version of the St George legend: (Source Barcelona St. Jordi website)

 "Once upon a time, a terrible dragon terrorised the inhabitants of a small village in Catalonia called Montblanc.
 The dragon wrecked havoc among the population and devoured the animals put out to pasture until there were none left.
 To calm the dragon's anger, the inhabitants of the village decided to sacrifice one person every day, chosen by drawing lots, and to offer that person to the dragon as a sign of their good will.
 "However, one, dark day, the person chosen to be sacrificed was the king's daughter.
 Just when she was about to be swallowed up by the dragon, a courageous knight appeared and confronted the evil beast.
 This was Saint George (Sant Jordi in Catalan).
 He thrust his lance into the dragon and, out of the blood that spurted forth, there grew a red rose bush.
 Since then, it has been the custom in Catalonia to present a rose to your loved one.
 Saint George, the patron saint of Catalonia, as well as England and other countries, became the symbol of Catalonia during the Renaixença, a nineteenth century political and cultural movement that sought to reclaim the symbols of Catalan identity."